Let all that you do be done in love.

 Please make sure that all of your child’s uniform and spare clothes (including shoes) have their full names in.

-Friday 9th February – Non-uniform day (unwanted gifts) & Break up for half term
+Friday 25th May – Non-uniform day (toys) & Break up for half term

 We all had such a brilliant day together as we shared our lovely classroom with our families!
 Whether it was with our great grandparents, grandparents, parents, aunties or uncles we had smiles on our faces as we explored things together.
 We had lots to keep us busy, as we had challenges to make our faces using paper plates or to make Goldilock’s bed!
 We were all very creative!